Factors and Causes Affecting Latex Paint Touch-Ups

 - Dry time is important painting multiple coats, when a deep tint base paint is being used.
 Generally this time is about 2 hours at 70 degrees, so paint does not blister with added coat.

-Sounds like a lot of work, and it is.
+All this sounds like a lot of work, and it is.
 If your needing experienced and knowledgeable Denver painters, look no further than Eco Paint, Inc. for your house painting needs.

 If you would like to comment below, would enjoy hearing from you!